 Up early, a big breakfast with fresh fruits which we would have every day on this trip, good coffee and we were ready to go heading to two sanctuaries that are part of the Mindo Cloudforest Foundation: Rio Silanche and the Milpe Bird Sanctuary.
+To clarify a bit, this was our second day of real birding but our third day in Ecuador.
+All following posts will give the day as if it was from the beginning.
 We would bird at other spots along the way as well – all within an hour or so of Sachatamia.
 We started birding before 7:00 a.m. and here it gets a little complicated.
 My biggest (and almost only) negative about our trip was that I did not use internet connectivity except when WIFI was available (at all the lodges) and our guide did not use Ebird.
 Thus it was very difficult to keep accurate accounts of what was seen where.
 As a result for most of the trip I have accurate bird lists for each day but not necessarily accurate as to specific locations.
 So this post will cover all of the birds seen on Day 2 with few details.

 We were still in Ecuador of course, so there were still many hummingbirds – 11 species to be exact with 5 new ones for Ecuador and 4 of those were Lifers.
 Similarly there were lots of tanagers – 8 species plus three closely related Dacnis species.
 Six from this group were Lifers as well.
 Again here are some representative photos with tanagers first and then some hummingbirds.